Floorp-Projects/Floorp/intl/docs/locale.rst

             Requested |
      +----------------+
      | es, fr, pl, ar |
-     +----------------+                 Addon Locales
+     +----------------+                 Add-on Locales
                       |                +------------+
                       +--------------> | es, fr, ar |
-      Addon Available |                +------------+
+      Add-on Available |               +------------+
     +-----------------+
     |  de, es, fr, ar |
     +-----------------+

-In that case, an addon may end up being displayed in Spanish, while Firefox UI will use French.
-In most cases this is a bad UX.
+In that case, an add-on may end up being displayed in Spanish, while Firefox UI will use French.
+In most cases this results in a bad UX.

-In order to avoid that, one can chain the addon negotiation and take Firefox's resolved locales as a `requested` and negotiate that against the addons' `available` list.
+In order to avoid that, one can chain the add-on negotiation and take Firefox's resolved locales as a `requested`, and negotiate that against the add-ons' `available` list.

 .. code-block:: none

         Fx Available
        +-------------+
        |  it, ar, fr |
-       +-------------+                Fx Locales (as Addon Requested)
+       +-------------+                Fx Locales (as Add-on Requested)
                      |                +--------+
                      +--------------> | fr, ar |
                      |                +--------+
-           Requested |                         |                Addon Locales
+           Requested |                         |                Add-on Locales
     +----------------+                         |                +--------+
     | es, fr, pl, ar |                         +------------->  | fr, ar |
     +----------------+                         |                +--------+
                                                |
-                               Addon Available |
+                              Add-on Available |
                              +-----------------+
                              |  de, es, ar, fr |
                              +-----------------+